 - Eggs.
 Eggs are a great source of protein.
 You can prepare them whichever way you like, boiled, fried, or scrambled.

 - Vegetables.
-Eat plenty of green leafy vegetables.
+Eat plenty of green leafy and other non-starchy vegetables.
 You can cook these vegetables in healthy fats like coconut, olive, avocado, or macadamia nuts oils.

 - Meat.
 Go for unprocessed meat that contains few or no added carbs.

 - Fish and seafood.
 These are excellent sources of protein and omega 3 fatty acids.
 Look for the wild variety and avoid farmed fish.